 - In the left-side navigation pane, click Workspaces.

-- After you select the region where the required workspace resides, find the workspace and click Data Analytics.
+- After you select the region in which the workspace that you want to manage resides, find the workspace and click Data Analytics in the Actions column.

 Create an import task

 - In the left-side navigation pane of the Migration Assistant page, choose .

 - On the Import Tasks page, click Create Import Task in the upper-right corner.

 - In the Create Import Task dialog box, configure the parameters.

 Parameter Description Name The name of the import task.
 The name can contain only letters, digits, underscores (_), and periods (.).
 Upload From The source of the package that you want to import.
 Valid values: Local and OSS.

 - If you select Local for this parameter, perform the following steps to upload a package from your on-premises